apache/couchdb-documentation/src/cluster/setup.rst

     curl -X PUT http://127.0.0.1:5984/_node/couchdb@<this-nodes-ip-address>/_config/admins/admin -d '"password"'
     curl -X PUT http://127.0.0.1:5984/_node/couchdb@<this-nodes-ip-address>/_config/chttpd/bind_address -d '"0.0.0.0"'

 Now you can enter their IP addresses in the setup screen on your first node.
 And make sure to put in the admin username and password.
 And use the same admin username and password on all nodes.

-Once you added all nodes, click “Setup” and Fauxton will finish the cluster configuration for you.
+Once you added all nodes, click "Setup" and Fauxton will finish the cluster configuration for you.

 See http://127.0.0.1:5984/_membership to get a list of all the nodes in your cluster.

 Now your cluster is ready and available.
 You can send requests to any one of the nodes and get to all the data.

-For a proper production setup, you’d now set up a HTTP proxy in front of the nodes, that does load balancing.
+For a proper production setup, you'd now set up a HTTP proxy in front of the nodes, that does load balancing.
 We recommend `HAProxy`_.
 See our `example configuration for HAProxy`_.
 All you need is to adjust the ip addresses and ports.

 .. _HAProxy: http://haproxy.org/
 .. _example configuration for HAProxy: https://github.com/apache/couchdb/blob/master/rel/haproxy.cfg